 Brooklyn-based Voodoo Manufacturing runs two 3D printing factories with over 200 machines.
 The company is working to develop personal protective equipment, replacement parts for ventilators, nasal swabs, and other needed devices.
 It plans to print at least 2,500 face shields weekly.

 The startup launched by the founder of FirstMark Capital, Lawrence Lenihan, a New York-based venture operating company that enables fashion designers to build businesses, uses its factory in the Dominican Republic to make face masks for consumers on the island and beyond.

 The startup that makes design and tech tools accessible for kids has now moved to make face shields and is hiring up to 100 new employees to meet the demand.

 Image source: Tinkerine

 The 3D Printing company has already developed face shields and face mask ear relief to fight the pandemic.
-Additionally, the company plans to produce goggles whereas its planned ventilator splitters are in the development stage.
+Additionally, the company plans to produce goggles, whereas its planned ventilator splitters are in development.